RobTF9/robtf9-portfolio/src/projects/an-international-design-system.md

 color: '#EF5F50'
 featuredimage: /img/parametric-cover.png
 outline: >-
-  Designed, prototyped and user tested a complex search solution for Panasonic Industrial Devices Sales Company Of America, allowing users to search their vast product database.
+  Parametric searches are typically a mess of cluttered interface components and unreadable data.
+I created a solution for Pansonic America that strips away the complexity and provides users with a an easy way to configure and refine the parameters of their search.
+My deliverables for this project were an interactive wireframe, and high fidelity prototype created using Sketch and Adobe XD.
 ---
 <div class="OffsetContent Logo">